absoluteAngelic/CG-Week9/README.md

 I implemented a partially transparent glass shader, a UV tiler/scaler shader, a simple shadow shader that supports shadows cast by the model onto itself, a shadow shader that supports a texture and customizable shadow colour and can cast onto other objects, a water shader that scrolls two different textures on each other to give the illusion of flowing water, and a water shader that simulates waves with vertex displacement.

 I implemented all of the shaders sucecssfully and had fun tweaking the values and seeing what can be done with them.
-Some of the shaders had bugs and had to be fixed which took some time, but overall I understood these shaders quickly and most of them implemented smoothly.
+Some of the shaders had bugs and had to be fixed which took some time (the glass shader needed to have transparency added to it, and the Texture/Complex Shadow shader needed to invert the shadowAmount variable), but overall I understood these shaders quickly and most of them implemented smoothly.
 I really enjoyed seeing how waves can be made with shaders instead of complex C# code.
 The things I learned in this activity made me more well-prepared for the exam, and I'll be taking a closer look into all of these shaders before the exam.

 ---